2,718: Merit Salary Increases

 Merit funds are provided to the University by the legislature specifically for rewarding meritorious performance of state-funded faculty positions and are not designed to be used for cost-of-living increases or to fund promotions or equity adjustments.
 One major objective of the merit distribution policy is to maintain the standards for awarding quality performance.
 Vice presidents are responsible for reviewing and approving the recommendation of merit within each unit for which they are responsible.

-Merit funds are inevitably affected by the availability of funds provided by the legislature.
+Merit funds are affected by the availability of funds provided by the legislature.
 The amount of the merit pool allocated will be based on the funding provided.
 Whenever possible, non-state-funded budgets should build in comparable funds to reward meritorious performance for non-state-funded faculty positions.

-Recommendations for merit salary increases follow from faculty evaluations.
+Recommendations for merit salary increases result from faculty evaluations.
 There are five levels of merit awards: commendable: steps 1 and 2; excellent: steps 3 and 4; and extraordinary: step 6.
 An extraordinary merit award must be approved by the executive vice president & provost.
 A satisfactory rating is not meritorious performance.
 Individual faculty merit dollar amounts are calculated by multiplying the step number by the dollar value of one merit step.
 The specific value of the merit steps, as well as any additional criteria or procedures for implementing the merit program are determined by the president, based on recommendations from the Faculty Senate.
 No NSHE, university, college, department, or professional award automatically results in recommendation for an extraordinary merit award.